ovh/docs/pages/platform/public-cloud/upload_own_image/guide.en-gb.md

 order: 10
 ---

-**Last updated 26th October 2020**
+**Last updated 27th October 2020**

 ## Objective

-OVHcloud offers Public Cloud customers ready-to-go images, however we also offer customers the ability to use their own images.
+OVHcloud offers ready-to-go images for Public Cloud instances, however we also enable customers to use their own images.

 **This guide will provide the steps to upload your own images to your project.**